Skip to main content

 Sportfishing Rule Development

-For information on upcoming sportfishing rule development, please visit our website at https://wdfw.wa.gov.
+For information on upcoming sportfishing rule development, visit the Washington Department of Fish and Wildlife website.
 The website will have information on the schedule, how you can participate, and the types of rule changes we will be considering.
-In addition, you can sign up to receive fishing rule changes and regulatory focused news releases at https://wdfw.wa.gov/about/lists.
+You can also sign up to receive fishing rule updates and regulatory news releases through the WDFW email subscription page.

 Fish Tagging Notice